p0sel0k/evolved.lua/ROADMAP.md

 ## Backlog

 - optimize batch operations for cases with moving entities to empty chunks
-- should we clear chunk's components by on_insert tag callback?
 - try to keep entity_chunks/places tables as arrays
-- update chunk precached hook flags after adding/removing hooks

 ## After first release